The first week you and your new dog spend together is exhilarating, certainly, but it’s also likely to be unnerving.

 Here’s what you’ll need to get started:

 - Food and maybe some treats for training–talk to your vet about an appropriate diet

 - Toys, especially chew toys

 - Stain- and odor-removing cleaners

-- Possibly some baby gates to block off sections of your house
+- Possibly some baby or dog gates to block off sections of your house

 3. Prepare Your Home

 This requires a little more work if you’re getting a puppy, since they can be champion chewers and have a knack for getting into things they shouldn’t.
 But no matter what your dog’s age, you’ll want to do some organizing ahead of time.

 Create a temporary, gated-off living space for your dog or pup where they can’t damage your belongings or eat something that will make them sick.
 They’ll stay in this area whenever you’re not with them to prevent them from having house training accidents.

 Pick a room that’s a center of activity in your household, so your dog won’t feel isolated, and be sure it’s one with easy-to-clean floors.
 The kitchen is often a good choice; you can block it off with baby gates if needed.
 Make sure you remove anything that you don’t want chewed on or soiled.